BR19-gh/BR19-gh/README.md

 - FullStack and Software Developer 💻🌐.

-- Live in Unaizah, KSA 🌴🇸🇦.
+- Live in Unaizah, Qassim, KSA 🌴🇸🇦.

 <div>